lkq1220/paper-note/112-in-situ-real-time-permittivity-estimation-and-soil-moisture-sensing-using-wireless-underground-communications.md

     - Topp mode

 #### 2. System models
+- Aim
+    - estimate the soil permittivity and moisture at a distance range of 1–15 m
+- Quantities
+    - propagation path loss in soil
+    - velocity of wave propagation in soil
+- How
+    -
 #### 3. Model validation techniques
 #### 4. Empirical setup
 #### 5. Performance analysis, model validation, and error analysis